-While that had allowed for unconventional mutual EQUITIES-GOVVIES strength, the exception was the US T-NOTE that sold off in the face of the last strong US Employment report.
-Yet they are also firm again in the wake of weak data and US EQUITIES stalling on the rally.
+It is interesting that even the current announcements allow for an unconventional mutual EQUITIES-GOVVIES strength, the exception was the US T-NOTE that sold off in the face of the last strong US Employment report.
+Yet they are also firm again in the wake of weak data.